Depramingo/git-training/README.md

 ## Man this is complicated

 BUT.. we're getting there

+## git add not needed?

-she said u don't need to use "git add", but u do, or maybe "git commit -a" trying that now...
+she said u don't need to use "git add", but u do, or maybe "git commit -a"

+trying that now...

+No need to use "git add", u can use "git commit -a -m" agreeGe